ctakemoto/cuteical.widget/README.md

 # Cute iCal Widget

 An [Übersicht](http://tracesof.net/uebersicht/) widget that displays events from iCal onto your desktop with a set of cute and colorful bullet points.
-Features three different themes: pastel, bright, and dark.

 Utilizing [icalBuddy](http://hasseg.org/icalBuddy/).